 Vista Gold Corp's (VGZ) CEO Fred Ernest on 2019 Financial Results and Corporate Update - Earnings Call Transcript

 Vista Gold Corp.
-(NYSEMKT:VGZ) 2019 Financial Results and Corporate Update Earnings Conference Call March 5, 2020 4:30 PM ET
+(NYSE:VGZ) 2019 Financial Results and Corporate Update Earnings Conference Call March 5, 2020 4:30 PM ET

 Company Participants